ADOPT: Adaptive Dependency-Guided Joint Prompt Optimization for Multi-Step LLM Pipelines: Abstract

 \section{Abstract}

-Multi-step LLM pipelines invoke large language models multiple times in a structured sequence and can effectively solve complex tasks, but their performance heavily depends on the prompts used at each step.
-Jointly optimizing these prompts is difficult due to missing step-level supervision and inter-step dependencies.
-Existing end-to-end prompt optimization methods struggle under these conditions and often yield suboptimal or unstable updates.
-We propose ADOPT, an Adaptive Dependency-aware Prompt Optimization framework for multi-step LLM pipelines.
-ADOPT explicitly models the dependency between each LLM step and the final task outcome, enabling precise text-gradient estimation analogous to computing analytical derivatives.
-It decouples textual gradient estimation from gradient updates, reducing multi-prompt optimization to flexible single-prompt optimization steps, and employs a Shapley-based mechanism to adaptively allocate optimization resources.
-Experiments on real-world datasets and diverse pipeline structures show that ADOPT is effective and robust, consistently outperforming state-of-the-art prompt optimization baselines.
+Multi-step LLM pipelines can solve complex tasks, but jointly optimizing prompts across steps remains challenging due to missing step-level supervision and inter-step dependency.
+We propose ADOPT, an adaptive dependency-guided joint prompt optimization framework for multi-step LLM pipelines.
+ADOPT analyzes the dependency between each LLM step and the final output, constructs a global textual gradient from final-task errors, and decomposes it into step-level local textual gradients, providing more precise optimization signals for local prompt updates.
+It further decouples signal estimation from prompt updating, enabling flexible integration of single-prompt optimizers, and uses a Shapley-based strategy to adaptively allocate optimization resources to high-impact steps.
+Experiments on real-world datasets and structurally diverse pipelines demonstrate that ADOPT is effective and robust, consistently outperforming strong prompt optimization baselines.